 Current full-time or part-time students of a U.S. college or university.
 Students who have been accepted to a U.S. college or university for future enrollment are NOT eligible.

-Between the ages of 17 and 24, as of time of submission.
+Between the ages of 17 and 24 as of the submission deadline.

 Please direct all inquiries about the BMI Future Jazz Master Scholarship to: